-People can refer themselves for counselling or therapy by calling either the Parry Sound or Muskoka office.
-All services are free of charge, and are provided on a face-to-face basis unless otherwise arranged.
+People can refer themselves for counselling or therapy by calling our office or texting our intake worker All services are free of charge, and are provided on a face-to-face basis unless otherwise arranged.

 MPSSAS is a proud member of the Muskoka and Area Male Survivor Network.
 Men and male identified trans folks will be referred for sexual assault services through this network of service providers if you contact us.